galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 a 28 pixel by 28 pixel grayscale image.
 Each pixel is represented by a number between 0 and 255, where 0 represents the color black, 255 represents the color white, and the values in between represent different shades of gray.
 Suppose we have a 3 by 3 filter (9 values in total), and the values are randomly set to 0 or 1.
-Convolution is the process of placing the 3 by 3 filter on the top left corner of the image, multiplying filter values by the pixel values and adding the result, moving the filter to the right one pixel at a time and repeating this process.
+Convolution is the process of placing the 3 by 3 filter on the top left corner of the image, multiplying filter values by the pixel values and adding the results, moving the filter to the right one pixel at a time and repeating this process.
 When we get to the top right corner of the image, we simply move the filter down one pixel and restart from the right.
 This process ends when we get to the bottom right corner of the image.